leinardi/gwe/README.md

 Something simple that everyone can do is to star it on both [GitLab](https://gitlab.com/leinardi/gwe) and [GitHub](https://github.com/leinardi/gwe).
 Feedback is always welcome: if you found a bug or would like to suggest a feature, feel free to open an issue on the [issue tracker](https://gitlab.com/leinardi/gwe/issues).

+## Acknowledgements
+Thanks to:

+ - GabMus and TingPing for the huge help with Flatpak
+ - The999eagle for maintaining the [AUR package](https://aur.archlinux.org/packages/gwe/)
+ - Lighty for moderating the [Discord](https://discord.gg/YjPdNff) server
+ - fbcotter for the [py3nvml](https://github.com/fbcotter/py3nvml/) library
+ - tiheum for the [Faenza](https://www.deviantart.com/tiheum/art/Faenza-Icons-173323228) icons set, from which I took the current GWE launcher icon
+ - all the people that helped testing and reported bugs

 ## License
 ```